Network Construction

 └─ 1 param: [p]

-which can also lead to briefer output naming.
-Available single sided wrappers are
+This can also lead to briefer output naming.
+Available single sided wrappers are:

 Once again we can add additonal data like defining a src and dst index